Generalized State Discrimination for Tunable Quantum Key Distribution: Generalized method of state discrimination (GSD)

-\textbf{Symmetric Point A:} \begin{itemize} \item This point illustrates the symmetry between the probability of correct detection and inconclusive result. \item It can be interpreted as a 50/50 measurement success rate, but with very low error. it reflects a trade-off between confident guesses and abstention. \item From now on, we will refer to this point as the``\textbf{Confidence Threshold Point(CTP)}" and the corresponding tilting angle as $\phi_{CTP}$ \end{itemize} \textbf{Symmetric Point B:} \begin{itemize} \item This point shows another form of symmetry although between incorrect and inconclusive probabilities. \item Neither error nor inconclusive result is prioritized - it reflects a neutral, evenly risk-balanced measurement. \item For further reference, we choose to call this point the `` \textbf{Equal-Risk Point(ERP)} " and the tilting angle as $\phi_{ERP}$
+\textbf{Symmetric Point A:} \begin{itemize} \item This point illustrates the symmetry between the probability of correct detection and inconclusive result. \item It can be interpreted as a 50/50 measurement success rate, but with very low error.
+It reflects a trade-off between confident guesses and abstention. \item From now on, we will refer to this point as the ``\textbf{Confidence Threshold Point(CTP)}'' and the corresponding tilting angle as $\phi_{CTP}$. \end{itemize} \textbf{Symmetric Point B:} \begin{itemize} \item This point shows another form of symmetry although between incorrect and inconclusive probabilities. \item Neither error nor inconclusive result is prioritized - it reflects a neutral, evenly risk-balanced measurement. \item For further reference, we choose to call this point the ``\textbf{Equal-Risk Point(ERP)}'' and the tilting angle as $\phi_{ERP}$ \end{itemize} The values of $\phi_{CTP}$ and $\phi_{ERP}$ for any two signal states $\ket{\psi_1},\ket{\psi_2}$ can be numerically obtained by following their respective condition of symmetry i.e. $P_s = P_q$ for CTP and $P_e = P_q$ for ERP.
+Thus, we find numerically: